Liveeee7219/Update-Node/README.md

 # Instructions

-First you will want to download the # updateNode.bat file from here and put it into # C:\Windows\System32.
+First you will want to download the updateNode.bat file from here and put it into C:\Windows\System32.

 Next you will need to hit ⊞ + R, which opens a run window.

 Next you will want to type shell:startup and hit enter.
 This will open up a folder that will allow you to change what starts at boot.

-Next create a shortcut in the startup folder and when it asks you where it should be too, type in # "C:\Windows\System32\cmd.exe /c start updateNode.bat"
+Next create a shortcut in the startup folder.
+When it asks you where it should be too, type in "C:\Windows\System32\cmd.exe /c start updateNode.bat"

 After you do that you can name it anything.
 You should then be good to exit out of everything.